vukics/cppqed/doc/appendices.rst

      \delta p_m&=\delta t\,\bra{\Psi(t)} J^\dag_m J_m\ket{\Psi(t)}\geq 0.

-   Note that the time step :math:`\delta t` should be small enough so that this first-order calculation be valid.
+   Note that the timestep :math:`\delta t` should be small enough so that this first-order calculation be valid.
 In particular, we require that

    .. math::
      :label: dplimit